What is Freesat? The alternative to Sky explained

 As we’ve mentioned previously, there’s access to 170+ channels with 100% coverage, so there’s no reason to retune after the initial tuning has been carried out.

-If you have the ability to record, then how many channels you can record can depend on the type of dish that is installed.
-With an WLNB dish, four programmes can be recorded simultaneously.
-If you just have an LNB dish, then only two channels can be recorded at the same time.
+If you have the ability to record, the number of channels that can be recorded depends on the type of dish installed.
+With a WLNB dish, four programmes can be recorded at the same time.
+If you have an LNB dish, then it goes down to two channels.
 Purchase the 2TB Freesat box and you can record up to 1000 hours in standard definition or 500 hours in high definition.

-There’s support for SVOD or streaming video on-demand apps such as Netflix, Prime Video, BBC iPlayer and ITVX.
-SVOD apps are also the only method of getting 4K HDR content on the platform by subscribing to likes Prime Video or viewing on YouTube.
-The Rakuten TV app is only available on Humax-made Freesat boxes.
+There’s support for streaming video on-demand apps such as Netflix, Prime Video, BBC iPlayer and ITVX.
+SVOD apps are also the only method of getting 4K HDR content on the platform by subscribing to likes Prime Video or viewing YouTube.
+Last we checked, the Rakuten TV app was only available on Humax-made Freesat boxes.

-There’s a Recommendations section where Freesat’s telly experts alert users to shows and films available to watch, and the Showcase highlights content that is coming to the service within the next five days or so.
+There’s a Recommendations section where Freesat’s telly experts alert users to shows and films available to watch, and Showcase highlights what’s coming to the service in the next five days or so.
 The Reminders function helps to remember shows to watch, while there’s app support (Android and iOS) to record remotely and act as a remote to control a Freesat set-top box.

 Does Freesat support multi-room?